adonisjs/legacy-docs/2.0/installation.md

 npm install --production
 ```

-and then finally you can start the app by running
+and then finally you can start the app by running:

 ```bash,line-numbers
 npm start